The wisconsin delegation

 District 4 - U.S. Rep. gwen moore (d)

-Representing the Milwaukee area, Congresswoman Gwen Moore is a ten-term member of the House who serves on the Ways and Means Committee.
+Representing the Milwaukee area, Congresswoman Gwen Moore is an eleven-term member of the House who serves on the Ways and Means Committee.
 Moore, the mother of three, is a graduate of Marquette University.

 Thomas Take: Safe Bet Democrat